narroarrow/SOEN390/README.md

 16. Have uniform spacing between methods (1 space between each method to keep everything clean)

-17. When writing tests, include your name in the comment so that if it fails, you can be notified. **MAX I DONT THINK WE NEED THIS ONE**

 17. All methods should be no more than 100 lines long for clarity.
 If ever it is exceeded, find a way to break the methods down into smaller pieces.

 18. Use single quotes (‘ ‘) when assigning a value to a string instead of double quotes (“ “) **PROJECT IS FOR SURE LITTERED WITH THIS**